 The Queensland Reconstruction Authority (QRA) is the state’s lead agency responsible for disaster recovery and resilience policy.
-QRA makes resilience-building a key priority to ensure Queenslanders are not only better prepared for disaster, but better equipped to bounce back in the aftermath.
+Building resilience is a key priority to ensure Queenslanders are better prepared for disaster, and better equipped to bounce back following a disaster.